Kamadeva

 Kamadeva's origins are traced to the verses of the Rig Veda and Atharva Veda, although he is better known from the stories of the Puranas.
 The Atharva Veda regards Kamadeva as a powerful god, the wielder of the creative power of the universe, also describing him to have been "born at first, him neither the gods nor the fathers ever equaled".

 In the Puranas, Kamadeva is generally mentioned as a manasaputra (mind-born son) of the creator god Brahma.
 His most popular myth is his incineration by the god Shiva's third eye and rebirth on earth as Pradyumna, the eldest son of Krishna and his chief consort Rukmini.

 Etymology and other names

 The name Kama-deva can be translated as 'god of love'.
 Deva means heavenly or divine and refers to a deity in Hinduism.
-Kama means "desire" or "longing", especially as in sensual or sexual love.
+Kama means "passion" or "longing", especially as in sensual or passionate love.
 The name is used in the Rigveda (RV 9, 113.
 11).
 Kamadeva is a name of Vishnu in the Vishnu Purana and the Bhagavata Purana (SB 5.18.15).
 It is also a name of the deities Krishna and Shiva.
 Kama is also a name used for Agni (Atharva Veda 6.36.3).

 Other names prominently used about Kamadeva are: